KPro1982/TeleportEverything/TeleportEverything/README.md

 - ![YES]: TargetPortal
 - ![YES]: Wayshrine
 - ![YES]: XPortal
+- ![YES]: MagicPlugin
-- ![YES]: AllTameableHandH
+- ![YES]: Fall_Damage_For_Creatures
-  - (If your vertical tolerance is low, you may not be able to transport a flying drake)
+  - The creatures will spawn in the ground in front of the player to avoid them falling on teleport.
 - ![PARTIAL]: UnrestrictedPortals
   - You can use the ore configs from UnrestrictedPortals if you disable Teleport Ore or Dragon Eggs checkboxes from TeleportEverything config.
   - Item Fees don't work if you are using UnrestrictedPortals configs.

 <p>
-  <p align="center"><h2>For Questions or Comments find Elg or KPro in the Odin Plus Team on Discord:</h2></p>
+  <p align="center"><h2>For Questions or Comments find Elg in the Odin Plus Team on Discord:</h2></p>

   <p align="center"><a href="https://discord.gg/mbkPcvu9ax"><img src="https://i.imgur.com/Ji3u63C.png" alt="Odin Plus Discord"></a>
 </p>

 ## Changelog
+- Version 2.6.0
+  - Add compatibility with Fall_Damage_For_Creatures
+  - Add compatibility with MagicPlugin
+  - Summons can also be teleported
+  - Fix "take them with you" mode
+  - Improve transport carts
+  - Improve message mode
 - Version 2.5.2
   - Update ServerSync
   - Add compatibility with Xportal to the docs